 Indeed, these shows have become a useful tool for many successful entrepreneurs, offering advice, guidance and even inspiration on a number of current management issues.

-To point you in the right direction, we've compiled a handy list of the ten best leadership podcasts on the market right now, and why you should be listening to them.
+To point you in the right direction, we've compiled a handy list of the nine best leadership podcasts on the market right now, and why you should be listening to them.

 1. Leadership and Loyalty